ga-curriculum/responsive-design-v2/functional-hamburger-nav/README.md

 }
 ```

-This code uses the adjacent sibling combinator (`+`) to select the `nav` element that is directly preceded by a checked checkbox with an id of `hamburger-btn`.
+This code uses the adjacent sibling combinator (`+`) to select the `nav` element directly preceded by a checked checkbox with an id of `hamburger-btn`.

-When the checkbox is checked, the `right` property of the `nav` is set to 0, instead of the initial value of `-100%;`.
-This causes the nav to slide in from the right side of the screen
+When the checkbox is checked, the `right` property of the `nav` is set to `0` instead of the initial value of `-100%`.
+This causes the nav to slide in from the right side of the screen.

 Our toggled menu now looks like this: